 Using personal annotation allows us to account for differences due to impact of the personal variation on genes and other genomic elements between individuals as well as between haplotypes of the same individual.
-It has been demonstrated that using the diploid genome with individual's variants improves both mappability of the reads \cite{21811232} and downstream analysis results \cite{26432246} nnotation \cite{ 21205862} and observed that in general, LOF events and polymorphic pseudogenes key aspect of personalized annotation is correctly connecting the vents, polymorphic (pseudogenes present in most individuals in the population but versions of the same event, mostly depending n some), and unitary pseudogenes.
-We have explored in detail their, implications for the reference the major allele
+It has been demonstrated that using the diploid genome with individual's variants improves both mappability of the reads \cite{21811232} and downstream analysis results \cite{26432246}.

+A key aspect of personalized annotation is correctly connecting the annotation to loss-of-function events, polymorphic (pseudogenes present in most individuals in the population but functioning genes in some) and unitary pseudogenes.
+We have explored in detail their implications for the reference annotation \cite{21205862} and observed that in general, LOF events and polymorphic pseudogenes are just different versions of the same event, mostly depending on the major allele frequency.